NKS

 |

-A couple of years ago I wrote a paper about fractals which became the winning entry in the German pupil
+Many years ago I wrote a paper about fractals which became the winning entry in the German pupil

 science competition Jugend Forscht.